 Follow the recommendations in this guide and as outlined in the construction standards provided by the IBHS Fortified Home program for hurricanes, high winds, and hail.

 The Compliance tab contains both program and code information.
 Code language is excerpted and summarized below.
 For exact code language, refer to the applicable code, which may require purchase from the publisher.
 While we continually update our database, links may have changed since posting.
 Please contact our webmaster if you find broken links.

-ENERGY STAR Certified Homes requires that builders comply with the National Water Management System Builder Requirements which specifies water management details for roofs, walls, foundations, sites, and building materials.
+ENERGY STAR Single-Family New Homes require that builders comply with the National Water Management System Builder Requirements, which specify water management details for roofs, walls, foundations, sites, and building materials.

 Exhibit 1 Mandatory Requirements.

 Exhibit 1, Item 1) Certified under the ENERGY STAR Qualified Homes Program or the ENERGY STAR Multifamily New Construction Program.

 Exhibit 1, Item 6) Certified under EPA Indoor airPLUS.
 See the EPA Indoor airPLUS checklist for additional building and site water management requirements.